Houdini 21.0 Basics

 If the model does appear to be the limiting factor, you can try a variety of things:

-1. Turn off the display flags some objects.
+• Turn off the display flags some objects.

-2. If many volumes are shown, reducing the Volume Quality will improve interactivity.
+• If many volumes are shown, reducing the Volume Quality will improve interactivity.
 Turning off Transparency may help as well, though at a fairly large quality decrease.

-3. Transparency causes more passes to be rendered and can result in slower rendering, if transparent objects are present.
+• Transparency causes more passes to be rendered and can result in slower rendering, if transparent objects are present.
 Volumes, sprites, materials with alpha less than one, and RGBA textured materials will all cause a transparency pass to be rendered.
 Try lowering the Transparency Quality first, then disable it if needed.

-=== Viewport Memory Management ==
+Viewport Memory Management

 Graphics hardware has a limited pool of on-board memory (VRAM).
 Exceeding this limit will result in geometry, textures, and framebuffers swapping in and out of system memory.
 This can be observed as a frame rate stutter which may gradually correct itself.
+Houdini also uses VRAM in other areas (such as OpenCL simulations, COPs, and Karma XPU), which may contribute to a low memory situation that can affect interactive performance.
+In extreme cases, geometry disappears or the entire application becomes sluggish.

-1. Geometry - models and particle systems.
+• Geometry - models and particle systems.

-3. Framebuffers - textures and windows used to display information on the screen.
+• Framebuffers - textures and windows used to display information on the screen.

 Geometry can be reduced in several ways, as stated above in Viewport Performance.

-Texture usage can be reduced by disabling mipmapping, on the Effects tab, or by changing the settings found on the Optimization ▸ Textures page.
+Texture usage can be reduced by disabling mipmapping, on the Material tab, or by changing the settings found on the Optimization ▸ Textures page.
 Reducing the maximum size of a texture, or its default bit depth, can decrease the overall memory use of material textures.
-Finally, material textures can be reduced by disabling Multi Texturing or removed entirely by disabling Display Textures n the Effects tab.
+Remove material textures entirely by turning off Display Textures in the Textures tab.

 Framebuffer memory increases as the size of the Houdini window increases.
 A high resolution display, such as the 2560×1536 resolution found on many 30" monitors, will consume much more VRAM than a smaller resolution.
 Using multiple monitors will double or triple the framebuffer use as well.